 Obviously, the larger the monitor is, the further away from it you will need to be to have an optimal viewing experience and to avoid eye fatigue.

-For the majority of people, the most comfortable viewing distance tends to be roughly proportionate to their monitor’s diagonal i.e. if you have a 24-inch monitor, your eyes should be about 24-48 inches away from the screen.
+For the majority of people, the most comfortable viewing distance tends to be roughly proportionate to their monitor’s diagonal i.e., if you have a 24-inch monitor, your eyes should be about 24-48 inches away from the screen.
 Still, you may want to sit farther away if you experience any problems, such as the eye fatigue mentioned above.

 Best Monitor Size For Gaming

 So, having said all that, what size is the best when it comes specifically to gaming?

 Well, it depends both on the resolution and the viewing distance.

 First and foremost, the manufacturers know what they’re doing.
 We advise sticking with 24 inches for Full HD, and anything in between 24 and 27 inches for QHD and UHD for the most ideal image quality.

 However, if you will be sitting in front of a desk, a 24-inch monitor just seems to be the most comfortable for the majority of people.
 Of course, larger monitors will allow you to take full advantage of higher resolutions, but they may end up being uncomfortable for people used to sitting up close to their monitors or those who simply have smaller desks.

 And finally, if you’re planning on anything larger than 30 inches, we advise considering a TV instead of a monitor.
-Needless to say, you won’t be viewing such a large screen up close and TVs will offer better image quality for multimedia, but make sure to get a TV which has a decent response time and a “game mode” that reduces input lag.
+Needless to say, you won’t be looking at such a large screen up close and TVs will offer better image quality for multimedia, but make sure to get a TV which has a decent response time and a “game mode” that reduces input lag.